 Life Insurance Explained

-To put life insurance simply, it is designed to ensure that your final expenses are covered and your income is supplemented for your family.
-During the procedure, you generally need to take a medical exam, and once you're approved for the benefits you apply for, the company will issue a premium price.
+To put life insurance simply, it is designed to ensure that your final expenses are properly covered and your income is supplemented for your family.
+During the procedure, you will generally need to take a medical exam, and once you are approved for the benefits you have applied for, the company will issue a premium price.
 These premiums can be paid monthly, quarterly, or even annually.
-In exchange for the premium, you're assigned a death benefit and some other features as well.
-Once you pass away, this claim is paid out to your beneficiaries.
-While there are many other types out there, this is life insurance at its core.
+In exchange for the premium, you will be assigned a death benefit and some other features as well.
+Once you pass away, this claim will be paid out to your beneficiaries.

 The payout generally has a processing period.
 During this period, the company will evaluate the cause of death, and in most cases, will issue a payout.
 The payout is entirely tax free, and tends to come in the form of a lump sum.
 This lump sum can then be made to work like an income.